WERMA – West-Europe Rail Map Archive

 WERMA: West-Europe Rail Map Archive, a collaborative portal

-2021 was the European Year of the Rail: Future must build onto the lessons of the Past.
+2021 was the European Year of the Rail: Future must build onto lessons of the Past.
+This project involving coding all past/present railway stations, stems from the EU “label” obtained that year.

 • Geocoding the past goes beyond heritage preservation.
-The making of the “digital twin” of our Planet is engaged: Destination Earth (ESA), Earth System Digital Twins (NASA), or Meta, Google, IBM betting on the “metaverse”.
-Werma postulate is that a digital twin must share the past of its real “sister”.
+The making of our Planet”digital twin” is engaged.
+Werma postulate is : a digital twin must share the past of its real “sister”.

 Rail Historical Landmarks